 All rights reserved.
 City Who’s Who, 1982.

-Although our ancestors often came with little but the clothes on their backs, some succeeded, through sheer perseverance and good luck.
-A number have given their wealth and time back to community and religious institutions.
-The philanthropist who donated generously to community causes would have had his name engraved on temple steeles or remembered in clan association records.
+Although our ancestors often came with little but the clothes on their backs, some succeeded through sheer perseverance and good luck.
+A number gave their wealth and time back to community and religious institutions.
+The philanthropist who donated generously to community causes would have his name engraved on temple steeles or remembered in clan association records.
 The bibliography on the publications of the Singapore Chinese Clan Associations references holdings on clan associations that are in the National Library, the National Archives, the Nanyang Technological University, the National University of Singapore, among other institutions.
 Churches also published newsletters on the contributions of ordinary people.
-They include the Methodist Message, St Andrews’ Outlook and the Diocesan Digest.
+They include the Methodist Message, St Andrew’s Outlook and the Diocesan Digest.

 Old magazines of Singapore schools are among the resources used in tracing people and events.
 All rights reserved.
 National Library Board, 2012.